core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Hop-Limit Option ## {#sec-security-considerations-hop-limit}

 {{sec-hop-limit}} of this document defines that the Hop-Limit option {{RFC8768}} is of Class U for OSCORE.
-This overrides the default behavior specified in {{Section 4.1 of RFC8613}}, according to which the option would be processed as if it was of Class E for OSCORE.
+This overrides the default behavior specified in {{Section 4.1 of RFC8613}}, according to which the option would be processed as Class E for OSCORE.

 As discussed in {{sec-hop-limit}}, applying the default behavior would result in the Hop-Limit option added by the origin client being protected end-to-end for the origin server.
 That is, the intention of the client about performing a detection of forwarding loops would be hidden even from the first proxy in chain, which in turn adds an outer Hop-Limit option and thus further contributes to increasing the message size (see {{sec-hop-limit}}).